 - f) At CAT X and CAT I airports, bargaining unit employees can select shift bid lines outside of their current certifications as follows: - i.
-During the airport-wide shift bid process up to five (5) percent of an airport's bargaining unit employees annually may select shift bid lines outside of their current certifications. - ii.
-The percentage in Section D.16.f.i is inclusive of bargaining unit employees selecting shift bid lines based on seniority, and bargaining unit employees who are displaced to certifications they do not currently hold.
-All other bargaining unit employees at CAT X and CAT I airports are required to select shift bid lines that meet their current certifications (including equipment) if available. - iii.
-Nothing in this Article prevents management from annually offering greater than five (5) percent of the total number of bargaining unit employees at the airport the opportunity to select shift bid lines outside of their current certifications. - g) At CAT II, CAT III and CAT IV airports, all bargaining unit employees are required to select a shift bid line that meets their current certifications (including equipment). - h) Shift preferences will be awarded by Entry on Duty (EOD).
+During the annual shift bid process up to five (5) percent of an airport's bargaining unit employees may select shift bid lines outside of their current certifications. - (ii.
+This percentage is inclusive of bargaining unit employees selecting shift bid lines based on seniority, and bargaining unit employees who are displaced to certifications they do not currently hold.
+All other bargaining unit employees at CAT X and CAT I airports are required to select shift bid lines that meet their current certifications (including equipment) if available. - g) At CAT II, CAT III and CAT IV airports, all bargaining unit employees are required to select a shift bid line that meets their current certifications (including equipment). - h) Shift preferences will be awarded by Entry on Duty (EOD).
 If bargaining unit employees have identical EODs, the following tiebreakers will be used: - i.
-The bargaining unit employee's Service Computation Date (SCD) as reflected on his/her SF-50 will be used as the primary tiebreaker. - ii.
+The bargaining unit employee's Service Computation Date (SCD) as reflected on his/her SF-50 will be used as the primary tiebreaker. - (ii.
 Any ties remaining after the application of the above process will be resolved by a randomizer, such as www.random.org. - 17.
 Personal Needs: FSDs have the discretion to allow bargaining unit employees to work specific shifts based on documented personal needs.
 Regardless of the nature of the personal need, there is no entitlement to a specific shift.
-Management will notify the designated local union representative when such exceptions are made, while protecting the bargaining unit employees' personal information.

-18. Effective Date of Bid:

-- a) [Blank] The Parties did not reach agreement on this provision. - b) Upon request of the Union, the AFGE-designated representative(s) and management's designated representative(s) will consult at the local level on the implementation date and holding additional airport-wide shift bids.
+Management will notify the designated local union representative when such exceptions are made, while protecting the bargaining unit employees' personal information. - 18.
+Effective Date of Bid: - a) The effective date of the annual shift bid implementation will be no less than two (2) pay periods from the date that the final bid results are posted. - b) Upon request of the Union, the AFGE-designated representative(s) and management's designated representative(s) will consult at the local level on the implementation date and holding additional airport-wide shift bids.